 Another scene is the execution of Varys.
 That may surprise some readers, as there are a few special scenes at the end of the episode.
 But I always liked Varys, respected him.
 And though I feel his death was yet another plot twist done in haste it is as though there may be consequences for the last episode.
 Varys knew his end was coming.
 He made a choice confronting Tyrion last episode and Jon this episode in the hopes his sacrifice would set in motion change.

 Do I feel cheated?
 Yes.
 The producers have yet again decided upon convenient situations to push through into a more exciting direction.
 Rhaegal died last episode, never mind though.
 Drogon can somehow fly through dozens of scorpion-bolt positions unharmed and destroy them whole.
 20 000 Golden Company in the way of Jon to capture the city?
 Never mind, we will just show its captain – Harry Strickland – get killed off and pretend there is not a problem.

 Now, some of these things may be necessary to further the plot along, but the producers have also proven to be tone deaf.
 That said, every cloud has a silver lining.
-Varys’s death, the sack of King’s Landing, Dark Dany and the removal of extraneous characters have set everything up for the final episode.
+Varys’s death, the sack of King’s Landing, Dark Dany and the removal of extraneous characters have set everything up for the final episode of Game of Thrones.
 It is strange that as I am writing this review all I can think of is that final episode.
 I suppose that is as good a review any show producer can get.